On homotopy exact sequences for normal schemes: Introduction

-Since $f$ is not proper in \cite{Ho}, the normalization of $S$ in the function field of $X'$ plays role of $S'$ there.
+Let us explain the strategies of the proofs of the exactness of the homotopy exact sequences given in \cite{SGA1}, \cite{Ho}, \cite{Mit}, and the present paper.
+Let $X'\rightarrow X$ be an \'etale covering space whose pull-back $X'\times_{S}\overline{\eta}\rightarrow X\times_{S}\overline{\eta}$ has a section.
+To show that the sequence (\ref{introexact}) is exact, we need to construct an \'etale covering space $S' \rightarrow S$ such that the pull-back $X\times_{S}S'$ is isomorphic to $X'$ over $X$.
+In \cite{SGA1}, the Stein factorization of the morphism $X'\rightarrow S$ plays the role of $S'$.
+In \cite{Ho}, where $f$ is not always proper, the normalization of $S$ in the function field of $X'$ plays the role of $S'$ there.
 (In the present paper, we need to use the normalization of $S$ in the separable closure of the function field of $S$ in the function field of $X'$).
-In \cite{Ho} and \cite{Mit}, they replace $X$ by another scheme over $S$ which is fiathfully flat with geometrically normal fibers to show that the morphism $S'\rightarrow S$ is \'etale.
-In our situation, we can not find such a good scheme.

-If the scheme $S$ is regular, it suffices to show that the morphism $S'\rightarrow S$ is \'etale over an open subscheme of $S$ whose complement is of codimension $\geq2$ by Zariski-Nagata purity.
+In \cite{Ho} and \cite{Mit}, they replace $X$ by another scheme over $S$ which is faithfully flat with geometrically normal fibers to show that the morphism $S'\rightarrow S$ is \'etale.
+In our situation, we cannot find such a good scheme.
+If the scheme $S$ is regular, it suffices to show that the morphism $S'\rightarrow S$ is \'etale over an open subscheme of $S$ whose complement is of codimension $\geq2$ by the Zariski-Nagata purity theorem.
 If the scheme $S$ is not regular, we need to assume that the morphism $f$ is flat (cf.\,Example \ref{norreg}.1).
-In this case, we use Serre's criterion for normality to compare the morphism $X' \rightarrow X$ and the morphism $S' \rightarrow S$.\\
+In this case, we use Serre's criterion for normality to compare the morphism $X' \rightarrow X$ and the morphism $S' \rightarrow S$.

 The content of each section is as follows: In Section \ref{suffsec}, we give the proof of Theorem \ref{introthm}.
 In Section \ref{Lemdede}, we discuss properties of Dedekind schemes to have many tame extensions.
 In Section \ref{necsection}, we give the proofs of Proposition \ref{introneceexam} and Proposition \ref{introgeomexact}.
 In Section \ref{curves}, we give the proof of Theorem \ref{curve criterion}.
-In Section \ref{app}, we discuss the property (F).
-In Section \ref{app2}, we discuss the homotopy exact sequence for geomerically connected (not necessarily generic) fibers.
+In Section \ref{app}, we discuss property (F).
+In Section \ref{app2}, we discuss the homotopy exact sequence for geometrically connected (not necessarily generic) fibers.

 {\it Acknowledgements:} The author would like to thank Yuichiro Hoshi for some helpful discussions.
 Also, the author would like to thank Takeshi Tsuji for useful advice.
 This work was supported by the Research Institute for Mathematical Sciences, a Joint Usage/Research Center located in Kyoto University.